Behak Maken: Allocation and villages (Mekan Cast)

 Outside this core areas, in Jhelum District, there most important villages are Chautala (Jhelum Tehsil), Chak Mujahid (Pind Dadan Khan Tehsil) and Tobah (Pind Dadan Khan Tehsil), while in Chakwal District, important Mekan villages include Mangwal, Vero, Lakhwal, Thanil Kamal, Dingi Zer, Dhoke Dhabri (almost evenly divided between Gondal and Mekan), Chak Bhoun, Dhoke Makrn near Thoa Bahdur and Ghugh (which largely a Ghugh Jat villages, but home to several Mekan families).
 The Mekan Jats in terms of population form the most important Jat clan in Chakwal.

 While in Gujrat District, they are found in village Mekan in Kharian Tehsil, and in neighbouring Mandi Bahaudin District, there main villages are Lassouri Kalan, Lassouri Khurd, Mekan and Thatti Bawa.

-History Of Behak Maken
+History

 Behak Maken was founded when Raja Singh first come to the Sargodha district.
 It is declare that Baba Farid Ganj Shakar appear to Singh to educate him in Islam after which the Raja well-known Permanently in the region with his family as a Muslim.

 The word ‘‘‘Maken’’’ in Urdu word میکن).
-They claim descent from the Parmara Rajputs, and spring from the same ancestor as the Dhudhi tribe.
-The tribe claims to have settled in the Thal, after the end of Arab rule in Sindh.
-The Hindu king of Kanauj, a Parmar Rajput took possession of the region, and settled his kinsmen, the Maken.
-They ruled Mankera for five hundred years.
-Their alteration to the trust is recorded during the time of Ghias-ud-din Balban, courtesy of Baba Farid Ganj Shakr.
-Towards the end of the fifteenth century, the Baloch from Makran flocked into the country in and around Mankera, and subsequently ruled this state for the next three hundred years.

 Nature

 They are known to be most courageous, prudent, kind but obstinate people.
-They have a history of bravery and most of the Mekan’s ancestors were warlords marking a history of bravery.
+They have a history of bravery and most of the Mekan's ancestors were warlords marking a history of bravery.
 In the present Pakistan's /Indian's history they have been appointed on important public positions and some are very prominent politicians.